aixcoder-plugin/issue-tracker/README.md

 # aiXcoder Issue Tracker
-This repository is used to track user-reported issues for the [aiXcoder](https://www.aixcoder.com/) product.
+This repository tracks user-reported issues for [aiXcoder](https://www.aixcoder.com/).

 aiXcoder's code completion product consists
 of:

-- __aiXcoder Engine__: The local application which analyzes code and hosts the deep learning models that power the aiXcoder experience.
+- __aiXcoder Engine__: A local application that analyzes code and hosts deep learning models that power the aiXcoder experience.
 - __Editor plugins__: aiXcoder provides integrations with a variety of IDEs and editors.
 These plugins call the aiXcoder local backend, and provide code prediction in the programming process.

-If you're a new user, you can [__download aiXcoder for free here__](https://www.aixcoder.com/#/Download).
+For new users, please [__download aiXcoder for free here__](https://www.aixcoder.com/#/Download).

-Otherwise, if you are using aiXcoder's product and have one of the following, you can open an issue in this repository.
+Or you can open an issue in this repository, if you have:

-- A bug report or suggestion to improve products
+- A bug to report
 - A new feature request
+- Suggestions to improve products

 ---